A Perspective on Regularization and Curvature: The -function

 \subsection{Derivation in physics}

 The renormalization group describes how the dynamics of Lagrangian depends on the scale at which it is probed.
 One expects that probing at higher energy levels reveals more details about a system than at lower energies.
 To go from higher energy to lower, average over the extra information at the higher energy, $\lambda$, and rewrite it in terms of a finite number of parameters at a lower energy, $\mu$.
-The Lagrangian at the lower energy scale is called the \emph{effective Lagrangian at $\mu$}, $(\mathcal{L},\mu)$.
-For a specified set of fields and interactions the effective Lagrangian at a $\mu$ is a Lagrangian with coefficients which depend on the scale, $\mu$.
+For a specified set of fields and interactions the Lagrangian, $\mathcal{L}$ at an energy scale $\mu$ is written $(\mathcal{L}, \mu)$ where $\mathcal{L}$ has coefficients depending on $\mu$.